Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 A Canada job offer letter is a document that explains the details of your job.
 As a temporary foreign worker, you receive this job offer letter from your Canadian employer.

-The Canada job offer letter is less detailed than a contract.
-It includes information such as:
+Aside from this, a Canada job offer letter is less detailed than a contract.
+It would also usually include information such as:

 If you need an LMIA with your work permit application, IRCC says you should include a copy of your Canada job offer in the application.